dart-lang/site-www/src/null-safety/migration-guide.md

 To migrate a package by hand, follow these steps:

-1. Modify the SDK constraints in the package's `pubspec.yaml` file, opting into null safety by setting the language version to 2.12 beta or later:
+1. Edit the package's `pubspec.yaml` file,
+   setting the minimum SDK constraint to `2.12.0-0`:
    ```yaml
    environment:
      sdk: '>=2.12.0-0 <3.0.0'